eager-hun/ui-frames/README.md

 ## Expectation management

 Treat each instance of it as a disposable tool.
-Consider it a development snapshot (nightly).
+Consider it a development snapshot.
 Non-backwards-compatible changes may pour in any time.

 ## Maintenance and support